KhronosGroup/OpenCL-SDK/README.md

 ### Example Build

 > The example build guide uses [Vcpkg](https://vcpkg.io/en/index.html) to fetch all dependencies.
 Note that Vcpkg is _not_ a requirement and is only used for convenience.
 One may provide dependencies through any other CMake mechanism.
-For details on how to install Vcpkg, refer to it's [Getting Started Guide](https://vcpkg.io/en/getting-started.html).
+For details on how to install Vcpkg, refer to its [Getting Started Guide](https://vcpkg.io/en/getting-started.html).
 The example build assumes targeting 64-bit Windows.

 1. Clone this repo with the rest of the OpenCL SDK components: